 As a result of this foundational work, Whistler Village, Blackcomb Mountain and the north side of Whistler Mountain opened for business in December 1980.

-On July 2, 2003, Whistler’s dream to host the Olympics at last came true, as 5,000 cheering residents jammed Village Square to hear the International Olympic Committee select Vancouver/Whistler to host the 2010 Winter Olympic and Paralympic Games.
+On July 2, 2003, Whistler’s dream to host the Olympics at last came true, as 5,000 cheering residents jammed Village Square to hear the International Olympic Committee select Vancouver/Whistler to host the 2010 Olympic and Paralympic Winter Games.
 This was the first time in Olympic history that the International Olympic Committee bestowed the designation Host Mountain Resort upon a community.
 Whistler successfully co-hosted the 2010 Games, which left many lasting legacies for the community.

-Learn more about Whistler’s history by visiting the Whistler Museums and Archives website.
+Learn more about Whistler’s history by visiting the Whistler Museum.

 Looking to the future

 Today, Whistler is home to almost 12,000 permanent residents and is visited by more than 3 million guests annually.
 Whistler is guided by the community’s Official Community Plan, which has been updated through extensive community collaboration.